amnsbr/cubnm/README.rst

 Overview
 --------
-cuBNM toolbox uses GPUs to efficiently run simulations of brain network models consisting of nodes (neural mass models) which are connected through a connectome, and fit them to empirical neuroimaging data through integrated optimization algorithms.
+cuBNM toolbox uses GPUs to efficiently run simulations of brain network models consisting of nodes which are connected through a connectome, and fit them to empirical neuroimaging data through integrated optimization algorithms.

 GPU parallelization enables massive scaling of the simulations into higher number of simulations and nodes.
-Below you can see how computing time varies as a funciton of number of simulations and nodes on GPUs versus CPUs.
-For example, running 32,768 simulations (duration: 60s, nodes: 100) would take 4 days on a single CPU thread, but only 5 minutes on Nvidia A100 GPU, and 22 minutes on Nvidia GeForce RTX 4080 Super:
+Below you can see how computing time varies as a function of number of simulations and nodes on GPUs versus CPUs.
+For example, running 32,768 simulations (duration: 60s, nodes: 100) would take 3.8 days on a single CPU thread, but only 5.6 minutes on Nvidia A100 GPU, and 21.8 minutes on Nvidia GeForce RTX 4080 Super:

 .. image:: https://raw.githubusercontent.com/amnsbr/cubnm/main/docs/_static/scaling.png